congruence-engine/The-power-of-advertisements/README.md

 4) We then undertake a manual visual comparison of the identifications produced.

 ## Key initial findings
-List the key findings of the investigation, keeping in mind the project’s need to form recommendations for TaNC and produce a design specification for the national collection as social machine.
 1)	The initial tests showed that objects were identified with higher accuracy on images featuring no texts and illustrations in colour.
 Objects were also identified with higher accuracy in more contemporary images.

 2)	The two different models tested also performed differently, but rather than one being more accurate than the other, they identified objects with different (though still relevant) categories and sometimes identified objects that the other model did not.

 ## Challenges
-If not already noted elsewhere, please highlight some of the challenges (both expected and unexpected) that you’ve come across in the investigation.
 1)	During the data collection, the IET archives noted that they have no standard form prepared for allowing the use of their files for digital humanities tools.

 2)	The IET archives also noted their concerns about the lack of data control when they share documents with short-term projects.
 The main concern was a lack of information about the fate of the data shared after a project ends.